kylecoberly/bagel-shop-build-and-burn/README.md

 ### As a customer, I want to be able to identify the site

+* `git checkout -b id-site e1bf2`
+* Add a header and main area
+* Put the name "Bagel Shop" in the header
+* Identify the site as "Coming soon!" in the main area
+* Reset the browser styles
+* Set the body typeface to Montserrat
+* Style the header
+* Style the main area
+* Commit changes and merge to master
+* Initialize a deployment
+* Do a production build
+* Deploy the site

 ### As a customer, I want to see a list of bagels

 ### As an admin, I want to add bagels to the list